jvielemeyer/VPP-calculation-tool/README.md

 - red cross: calculated VPP position
 - Figure title: Name of the kinetic file

+## Sample Data
-The sample data set is barefoot walking of one subject.
+In the folder 'Data' you can found a sample data set.
+This data set contains kinetic and kinematic data of barefoot walking of one subject (ten trials).
 You can find more sample data on figshare: https://figshare.com/s/6e934414ca9bb4a2cdde.
-# VPP-calculation-tool
-# VPP-calculation-tool
-# VPP-calculation-tool